-As much as I like Doctor Strange, it suffers from having the worst Marvel Studios villain by a mile.
+Doctor Strange probably suffers from having the worst Marvel Studios villain.
 Kaecilius basically seems to exist for the sole purpose of creating an origin problem for Stephen Strange.

 He’s the training wheel bad guy so Doctor Strange can prepare for his real battle against Dormammu.
 Besides stringing up and decapitating some magicians he’s the main goon who gets beaten by a cape.